apify/apify-docs/sources/platform/actors/development/performance.md

 ---

-You can improve performance of your Actors in many ways.
-This guide will help you understand the different ways to improve your performance and how to measure it.

 ## Optimization Tips

+This guide provides tips to help you maximize the poerformance of your Actors, minimize costs, and achieve optimal results.

-### Batch jobs win over the single jobs
+### Run batch jobs instead of single jobs

-When you run a single job, the Actor will be started and stopped for each run.
-This is a very expensive operation.
-If your Actor is running the web browser or other heavy dependencies, their startup times add to this.
-Therefore if you want to minimize your cost, we recommend you run a batch of jobs instead of a single job.
+Running a single job causes the Actor to start and stop for each execution, which is an expensive operation.
+If your Actor runs a web browser or other resource-intensive dependencies, their startup times further contribute to the cost.
+To minimize costs, we recommend running batch jobs instead of single jobs.

-For example, instead of starting an Actor for every URL you want to process, group them in batches and run the Actor only once for each batch.
-The browser will then be re-used, and the implementation will become much more cost-efficient.
+For example, instead of starting an Actor for every URL you want to process, group the URLs into batches and run the Actor once for each batch.
+This approach reuses the browser instance, resulting in a more cost-efficient implementation.

-### Speed up your builds with the Docker layer cache
+### Leverage Docker layer caching to speed up builds

-When you build your Docker image, Docker will cache the layers that are not changed.
-This means that if you change only a small part of your Dockerfile, Docker will not have to rebuild the whole image but only the layers that were changed.
-This can save you a lot of time and money.
+When you build a Docker image, Docker caches the layers that haven't changed.
+This means that if you modify only a small part of your Dockerfile, Docker doesn't need to rebuild the entire image but only the changed layers.
+This can save significant time and money.

 Consider the following Dockerfile: